-The covenants in our credit facility, as well as any future financing agreements that we may enter into, may restrict our ability to finance our operations, engage in, expand, or otherwise pursue our business activities and strategies.
+The covenants in the Solar Term Loan, as well as any future financing agreements that we may enter into, may restrict our ability to finance our operations, engage in, expand, or otherwise pursue our business activities and strategies.
 Our ability to comply with these covenants may be affected by events beyond our control, and future breaches of any of these covenants could result in a default under our credit facility agreements.
-Due to uncertainties surrounding the impact of COVID-19 pandemic, there is a substantial risk that we may not meet the remaining minimum net sales or the trailing 12-month consolidated EBITDA targets in future quarters.
-If not waived, future defaults could cause all of the outstanding indebtedness under our credit facility agreement to become immediately due and payable.
+Due to uncertainties surrounding the impact of COVID-19 pandemic, there is a substantial risk that we may not meet the minimum trailing 12-month product revenue in future period.
+If not waived, future defaults could cause all of the outstanding indebtedness under our Loan and Security Agreement to become immediately due and payable.